-The front end is developed much like any other web application in the sense that it uses a web stack such as HTML, CSS, or AngularJS to list a few examples.
+The is developed much like any other web application in the sense that it uses a web stack such as HTML, CSS, or AngularJS to list a few examples.
 To provide some context, a web stack is a compilation of software applications, often needed for web development, especially for developing web applications and implementing websites.
 The back-end of the decentralized application is the component that involves blockchains and requires a good understanding of smart contracts.

 Smart contracts are fundamental to the development of decentralized applications, and therefore it is necessary for any software blockchain developer to be familiar with them.
 In essence, smart contracts are automated scripts which may only “execute” or perform under certain conditions.
 The most common use is for implementing or rendering payment for a service.
 As opposed to traditional payment methods, smart contracts are automated and therefore objective.
 Without the need for a digital notary to sign off on the transaction, smart contracts can execute the moment their programmed conditions are met.